Emine Sevgi Özdamar

 In 1965 she moved to West Berlin and worked in a factory as a Gastarbeiterin (female guest worker) for two years.
 From 1967 to 1970 she attended drama school in Istanbul.
 She witnessed the military coup d’état which occurred in Turkey in March 1971, which led to the violent repression of leftist political parties. Özdamar remained in Istanbul and worked as an actress until 1975.
 This decade of her life forms the basis of her second novel, Die Brücke vom goldenen Horn; The Bridge of the Golden Horn (1998), which ends in November 1975 as the narrator boards a train for Berlin.

 In 1976-77 Özdamar worked as a directorial assistant at the Volksbühne (People’s Theatre) in East Berlin.
-This experience forms the basis of her third novel, Seltsame Sterne starren zur Erde; Strange Stars Stare to Earth (2003).
+This experience forms the basis of Seltsame Sterne starren zur Erde; Strange Stars Stare to Earth (2003).
+This text is the odd one out in the series, because it is not categorised as a 'novel', and it contains extracts from her diary.

 Özdamar’s works address the theme of belonging to, and experiencing, different cultures simultaneously.
 Her characters are often in transit, and they are constantly forced to negotiate linguistic and cultural differences.
 These cultural negotiations are played out by means of linguistic experimentation.
 In this way, Özdamar’s fiction offers insights into the ways in which identities are shaped and reshaped through language.